j3t/jenkins-pipeline-cache-plugin/README.md

 The plugin restores a given folder before the cache step gets executed and creates a backup after the execution completed.

 You have the following configuration parameters:
-1. folder - path to the folder you want to cache
+1. `folder` - path to the files you want to cache
-1. key - identifier assigned to the backup
+1. `key` - name to identify the cache
-1. hashFiles (optional) - a glob pattern which is used to hash files in the workspace and then used as identifier
+1. `hashFiles` - (optional) hash of selected workspace files as additional identifier

 For example
 ```
 node {
-  cache folder: '$HOME/.m2/repository', key: 'my-project-maven', hashFiles: '**/pom.xml' {
+  cache (folder: '$HOME/.m2/repository', key: 'my-project-maven', hashFiles: '**/pom.xml') {
     // TODO: build project
   }
 }